MichaelBonnet/yugioh-metagame-report/README.md

 With these cards and other easy-to-summon Fusions (like Mudragon of the Swamp, Garura the Wings of Resonant Life, etc), it's a powerhouse of turboing out materials for endboard pieces.

-The win condition of the deck varies slightly from variant to variant and strategy to strategy, but is generally "establish a board of interruptions and floodgates, then recover as needed through milling and recycling resources."
+**Win Condition(s):** Varies slightly from variant to variant and strategy to strategy, but is generally "establish a board of interruptions and floodgates, expending the opponent's resources as the board is established, then recover as needed through the recursion of milling and recycling resources."

 ### Tearlaments: Variants
 Before we get into this, I want to make a note about the non-pure variants.
 Like in many decks nowadays, the additional engines not only directly advance the main win condition, but also themselves put the opponent into a tough bind.
 The opponent generally has a limited number of interactions on hand and so can either stop those engines that enable the deck so much, OR they can save their interactions for the main plays of the deck (in this case, the Tearlaments themselves) - rarely both.
 And in some cases, the extra engines can serve simply as bait for interactions, whether or not the engines would have completed their lines of play, and allow the rest of the deck to function uninterrupted.